andrevidela/Research-report/Thesis/index.md

 ### Linear intuition

-One key tool in progressing in this thesis is to develop an intuition for linear types.
-Since they are (mostly) not present in other programming languages, it is important to built up this intuition especially in the absence of familiarity with the practice of linear types.
+One key tool in understanding this thesis is to develop an intuition for linear types.
+Since they are (mostly) not present in other programming languages, it is important to build up this intuition especially in the absence of familiarity with the practice of linear types.

 To that end we are going to explore a number of examples that illustrate how linearity can be understood.